boxen/our-boxen/README.md

 1. Run `brew update && brew upgrade` in order to update and upgrade all formulas and brews.

 2. Run `boxen` from the terminal.
 This will automatically pull the latest changes from this repository, and perform any required alterations.

+## Known issues

+* Apache might not be able to load PHP after updating to Yosemite.
+In order to fix this, you should reinstall PHP by running `brew uninstall php53 && boxen`.
+* Please [file an issue](https://github.com/oddhill/oddboxen/issues/new) if you experience any other problems.
+Make sure to read the [Troubleshooting](#troubleshooting) section first though, as this may solve your problems.